randriu/synthesis/README.md

 ### Sketching language

-PAYNT takes as an input a sketch -- program description in `PRISM` (or `JANI`) language containing some undefined parameters (holes) with associated options from domains -- and a specification given as a list of temporal logic constraints (interpreted as a conjunction of theses constrains) possibly including an optimal objective.
+PAYNT takes as an input a sketch -- program description in `PRISM` language containing some undefined parameters (holes) with associated options from domains -- and a specification given as a list of temporal logic constraints (interpreted as a conjunction of these constrains) possibly including an optimal objective.
 Before explaining the sketching language, let us briefly present the key ideas of the `PRISM` language -- the full documentation of the language is available [in the PRISM manual](https://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction).

 A `PRISM` program consists of one or more reactive modules that may interact with each other using synchronisation.
 A module has a set of (bounded) variables that span its state space.
 Possible transitions between states of a module are described by a set of guarded commands of the form: